Red-Warrior-hkg/Netspector/README.md

 ## ⭐ Support

-If you like this project, consider starring it on GitHub.
+If you like this project, consider starring it.

 <p align="center">
   <a href="https://github.com/Red-Warrior-hkg/Netspector">